ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Component Composition

-You can compose components by nesting them, using snippets which hold content that can be passed as props to components similar to slots, and communicate between components with the context API without props or events.
+You can compose components through **nesting** and **snippets** which hold content that can be passed as props to components similar to slots.
+Components can also talk to each other through the context API without props or events.

 ### Component Nesting

-To demonstrate how wonderful component composition is in Svelte, let's create an accordion component that can have many accordion items.
+To show component composition in Svelte, let's create an accordion component that can have many accordion items.

 You can create these files inside an `accordion` folder:

 ```console:files
 accordion/